-(1) This section applies to a direction given to the corporation under section 25^{106} of the repealed Act before the repeal of the section.

-(2) To the extent the direction must be complied with after the repeal of that section to have effect according to its terms, the direction continues after the repeal of the section as a direction under section $110.^{107}$
+- (1) This section applies to a direction given to the Queensland Sugar Corporation under section 25 of the repealed Act before the repeal of the section. - (2) To the extent the direction must be complied with after the repeal of that section to have effect according to its terms, the direction continues after the repeal of the section as a direction under section 110.

-101 Section 102 (Schemes for payment)
+Section 102 (Schemes for payment)

-102 Sugar Industry Act 1991, section 108 (Delivery to and acceptance by Corporation of sugar)
+Sugar Industry Act 1991, section 108 (Delivery to and acceptance by Corporation of sugar)

-103 Section 104 (Directions about delivery etc.)
+Section 104 (Directions about delivery etc.)

-104 Sugar Industry Act 1991, section 114 (Minister's standards)
+Sugar Industry Act 1991, section 114 (Minister's standards)

-105 Section 105 (Sugar quality standards)
+Section 105 (Sugar quality standards)

-106 Sugar Industry Act 1991, section 25 (Minister's directions to Corporation)
+Sugar Industry Act 1991, section 25 (Minister's directions to Corporation)

-107 Section 110 (Minister's directions)
+Section 110 (Minister's directions)